General Rules and Regulations for studying in France

 When preparing an essay or dissertation:

-- Explore your topic by reading books, articles, journals and taking notes.
+• Explore your subject by reading books, articles and magazines, and take notes.

-- Based on what you have written down, structure your ideas by sketching out an initial plan.
+• Based on what you’ve written down, structure your ideas by sketching out an initial plan.

-- Once your plan is established, begin writing.
+• Once you’ve established your plan, start writing.
 Make a draft based on your notes.
-Don’t try to write everything down right away, but try to spread your writing out over several days.
+Don’t try to write everything right away, but try to spread your writing out over several days.

-Tips: Have another person review your work, they can bring a new perspective and observe things you may have missed.
+Tips: ask someone else to proofread your work: they can bring a fresh perspective and observe things you may have missed.

 When preparing an oral presentation:

-- Analyze your topic and choose what is essential.
+• Analyze your subject and choose what’s essential.

-- Based on what you have found, begin to structure your ideas by sketching out a plan.
+• Based on what you’ve found, start structuring your ideas by sketching out a plan.

-- Once you have structured your ideas, visually design your presentation using PowerPoint or other platforms.
+• Once you’ve structured your ideas, design your presentation visually using PowerPoint or other platforms.

-- Don’t put your entire speech on your slides, less text is better.
+• Don’t display your entire speech on your slides – less text is better.

-Tips: rehearse your presentation with your slides beforehand, you will be able to adjust your time, as well as your speech and movements.
+Tips: rehearse your presentation with your slides beforehand, so you can adjust your timing, speech and movements.
 We also advise you to anticipate any technical problems that may arise.
 If you come prepared, the rest should come naturally!

 When you are about to take an exam, you need to review and learn what you have been taught in class.

-- Avoid revising at the last minute.
-If you review in advance, you will know your subject better.
+• Avoid revising at the last minute.
+If you study in advance, you’ll know your subject better.

-- A few days before, check where the exam will take place and at what time.
-This will help you plan the transportation you will need.
+• A few days before the exam, check where it will be held and at what time.
+This will help you plan the means of transport you’ll need.

-- On the day, make sure you have all the necessary equipment (pen, spare pen, eraser, water bottle).
+• On the big day, make sure you have all the necessary equipment (pen, spare pen, eraser, water bottle).

-Tips: Don’t be afraid to ask your professor about grading criteria and exam procedures to get an idea of what to focus on.
+Tips: Don’t hesitate to ask your teacher about grading criteria and exam procedures, to get an idea of what you need to focus on.

 As an OMNES Education student, you will have access to an exclusive digital library and newsstand application: